-- 1. Introduce yourself.
+- Introduce yourself.
 Tell your patient a little about yourself and what to expect during the appointment.
 If you don't start off this way, the whole appointment will feel distant.
 On the flip side, don't end the appointment abruptly and turn off the camera.
-Make sure to leave time for questions and answers at the end of the session. - 2.
-Display empathy.
+Make sure to leave time for questions and answers at the end of the session. - Display empathy.
 This can mean showing compassion, helping calm fears, and providing hope when serious medical conditions arise. - 3.
 Maintain eye contact.
 This is different via technology than in-person.
-On video you will need to look into the camera on your computer, and not at the patients image on the screen.
-Looking at the image can come across as you looking down and not visually connecting with your patient.
+On video you will need to look into the camera on your computer, and not at the patient's image on cooking at the image can come across as you looking down and not visually connecting with your patient.